The Church in Your Home:

 As God called Israel to “stand by the roads, and look, and ask for the ancient paths…and walk in it” (Jeremiah 6:16), so families would do well to reinstate a practice that generations past have found to be an essential component for building godly children, strong marriages, and Christ-centered homes: the practice of family worship.

-The Puritans rightly regarded the family as a “little church” and the father, if he was a believer, as its pastor.
 Here are five reasons why you should consider establishing family worship in your home: